 Many non-profits across Canada and the United States have successfully leveraged Google Ad Grants to amplify their impact.
 Here are a few real-world examples:

-Farmers and Hunters Feeding the Hungry – Their campaigns generated 1 million impressions in just nine months, significantly increasing their reach and impact.
+- Farmers and Hunters Feeding the Hungry: Their campaigns generated 1 million impressions in just nine months.

 How Google Ads Function